DRAXOSERVICES/DRAXUI/README.md

 ## Overview

-DRAXUI is an enhanced Roblox UI Library inspired by ImGui and Rayfield, designed to create beautiful, responsive, and feature-rich user interfaces for your Roblox games with minimal effort.
+DRAXUI is an enhanced Roblox UI Library inspired by ImGui and Rayfield, designed to create beautiful, responsive, and feature-rich user interfaces for your Roblox games and exploit scripts with minimal effort.
 The library follows an immediate-mode GUI paradigm, making it intuitive and easy to use.

 ## Features

-- **Immediate-mode GUI** - Simple and intuitive API
+- **Immediate-mode GUI**: Simple and intuitive API inspired by ImGui
-- **Responsive Design** - Adapts to different screen sizes
+- **Responsive Design**: Automatically adapts to different screen sizes
-- **Animated Particles** - Beautiful background particle effects
+- **Animated Particles**: Beautiful background particle effects with pulsing and varied colors
-- **Customizable Themes** - Easily change colors and appearance
+- **Customizable Themes**: Easily change colors with preset themes (Dark, Light, Neon)
+- **Visual Enhancements**:
+  - Gradient backgrounds for UI elements
+  - Drop shadows for depth effect
+  - Ripple effects for interactive elements
+  - Watermark display with customization
+  - Blur effect for improved focus
+- **Sound Effects**: Customizable sounds for interactions
 - **Rich Component Library**:
-  - Windows with draggable title bars
+  - Windows with draggable title bars, minimize and close buttons
   - Tabs for organized content
-  - Buttons with hover effects
+  - Buttons with hover effects and ripple animations
   - Toggles for boolean settings
   - Dropdowns for selection menus
   - Sliders for numeric input
   - Keybinds for custom shortcuts
+  - Text Labels for displaying information
+  - Separators for visual organization
+  - Tooltips for additional information
+  - Notifications for temporary messages
+  - Color Picker for selecting colors
+  - Progress Bars for displaying progress
+  - InputBox for text entry with validation
+  - Accordion for collapsible sections
+  - GridLayout for organizing elements in columns
+  - SearchBar with dynamic filtering

 ## Installation